Tuesday, October 04, 2016

 This website uses affiliate links.
 As an affiliate and Amazon Associate, I earn from qualifying purchases, which means I make a small commission when you use these links, at no additional cost to you.

-My oldest J is a vestibular sensory seeker.
-So swings are practically our best friend, especially during the long cold winters.
-So I thought I would round up a collection of amazing homemade sensory swings for kids.
-They're perfect for autistic kids or kids who need a bit of extra help with sensory integration.
+Anyway, I thought I would round up a collection of amazing DIY sensory swings for kids.
+They're perfect for autistic kids or kids who need a bit of extra support with sensory integration.

 What You Might Need to Hang a DIY Sensory Swing